 Several conclusions can be drawn from this study.
-First of all, precision-oriented feedback has a similar learning effect as 'perfect' ED provided by a human annotator.
+First of all, precision-oriented feedback has a similar learning effect to the 'perfect' ED provided by a human annotator.
 In the situation where full and accurate ED by a human annotator is not available, an imperfect ED generated by a computer can be used as a substitute if it has high precision.
-ED with high recall at the cost of lower precision, on the other hand, is potentially harmful.
-As a consequence of this, systems should be both designed to favour precision, at the cost of recall, and evaluated primarily with respect to their precision.
+In contrast, ED with high recall at the cost of lower precision is potentially harmful.
+As a consequence of this, systems should be both designed to favour precision and evaluated primarily with respect to their precision.
 For example, the recent shared task on EDC used $F{0.5}$ favouring precision over recall (Ng et al., 2014).